-Attitude towards foreigners
+Attitude towards foreigners in Switzerland

-Foreigners have been flocking to Switzerland, which has made some Swiss people uneasy around expats, and some believe immigrants take away valuable jobs.
+For some time, foreigners have been flocking to Switzerland.
+This has made some Swiss people uneasy around expats, and some believe immigrants take away valuable jobs.
 The Swiss are patriotic and many proudly display the flag outside their homes.

 Making friends in Switzerland

-Expats living in Switzerland will find life in the Alpine country orderly and safe.
+Expats living in Switzerland will find life in the Alpine country methodical and safe.
 But without an expat social network, new arrivals can find it harder to integrate.
 To make the most of their experience, expats should try to understand the locals, respect their rules and customs, and if possible, learn their region's local language.

 The Swiss can be extremely private people, so those who come from collectivistic cultures may find it lonely in Switzerland.
 Especially in the German-speaking parts, everything is scheduled – including a catch-up with friends.
-So unless it is with a group of friends from one's own culture, it is best to stick to the schedule.
+So, unless it is with a group of friends from one's own culture, it is best to stick to the schedule.